-The Foundation has been empowering the coconut farmers in Quezon Province through its Project COCONUT (Collaboration for Coconut Productivity and Nurturing Farmers' Trade).
+The Foundation has been empowering the coconut farmers in Quezon Province through its Project COCONUT.
 The project, launched in 2018, helps farmers innovate the way they do business and improve their financial literacy through the promotion of upcycling coconut scraps into coconut oil, oleochemicals, and biofuels, or to convert the scraps into jewelry, beads and other ornaments.